Executive education: History

 Executive education further developed in the 1980s and 1990s as the increasing pace and scope of global business demanded higher levels of education among employees.
 The dot-com boom further changed the scope of the business landscape by favouring employees and organizations that were quick to adapt to change.
 As longstanding business concepts became obsolete, continual training was necessary – but earning a degree was not.

 In a 1999 survey of 63 programs, the University of Michigan Business School topped the list.
 By the next survey in 2001, the number of programs had doubled to 121, with a doubling of revenues to $800M.
 Shortly after the survey, Executive education growth was dramatically impacted by travel restrictions and the economic impact of the September 11 attacks.

+In 2022, 2023 & 2024, HEC Paris executive education is ranked 1st worldwide by the Financial Times.

 Current situation

 The participation of many of the most prestigious universities around the world has enhanced the value of university-based executive education.
 Ongoing business challenges and opportunities – a dynamic economy, developing technologies, new business models and globalization – has made the emphasis on learning new concepts throughout ones career a necessity.

 Despite the growing popularity of university-based executive education around the world, the global economic recession has slowed the industry's growth during the past few years.
 According to a 2011 study conducted by the Manchester Business School in partnership with Dubai International Academic City and Dubai Knowledge Village, the global economic downturn has had a negative impact on learning and development spending within the Middle East.
 More than half the respondents noted that spending on executive education had been “significantly” affected, while other organizations agreed that spending had been “somewhat” affected.

 A return to higher participation appears to be coming as the economy shows more signs of improvement.
 A substantial portion of the organizations surveyed by Manchester Business School said they anticipate executive education spending to moderately increase during the next three years.

 The situation is similar in other parts of the world according to a late 2010 state of the industry survey conducted by UNICON, which found that many prestigious universities with executive education programs around the world expect notably higher enrollment during 2011.
 Sixty-five percent of UNICON survey participants predicted increased participation in their open enrollment programs this year.
 Additionally, 78 percent of schools projected an increase in customized executive education programs during 2011.
 Nearly half of the schools surveyed indicated an increase in their number of programming days, now offering up to 39 weeks in open enrollment programs and an average of 49 weeks in custom programs.
 Slightly more than half also reported increasing the number of days that educational programs for executives are offered.